conda-incubator/conda-store-ui/README.md

 ## Developing

-For developing this application, we use Docker Compose for setting up the infrastructure, and conda as the package manager for node/yarn.
+We use Docker Compose to set up the infrastructure and conda as the package manager for node/yarn.
 Note that you can use any method you wish to use yarn/nodejs.

 1) Clone this repo and from root, start docker compose: